-You can take this post and substitute any holiday instead of Passover and the principals remain the same.
-As with all things related to Personal Finance there are basic tenants that apply to all situations.
+You can take this post and substitute any holiday instead of Passover, and the principals remain the same.
+As with all things related to personal finance, some basic tenants apply to all situations.

 How do you do it?